IMPORTANT POINTS FOR A DRYCLEANER TO CONSIDER BEFORE CHANGING THEIR BUSINESS PLAN OR FORMULATING AN EXIT STRATEGY

 To learn more about how we can help drycleaners, visit our Drycleaners Client webpage.

-Dru Shields, Director of Dry Cleaner Accounts
+Dru Carlisle, Director of Dry Cleaner Accounts

 For over 10 years, Dru has helped numerous business and property owners facing regulatory action, navigate and manage their environmental liability.
 Dru has vast experience in assisting dry cleaners in securing funding for their environmental cleanups through historical insurance policies.
 Dru is a member of numerous drycleaning associations in addition to serving on the Midwest Drycleaning and Laundry Institute (MWDLI) advisory council and on the Drycleaning & Laundry Institute Board (DLI) as an Allied Trade District Committee Member.